Study Spaces & Laboratories

 Meeting Spaces & Study Rooms

-There are a variety of study and meeting spaces available specifically for graduate students on the Boston Health Sciences Campus in both the M&V Building at 136 Harrison and in the Sackler Building at 145 Harrison Street.
+There are a variety of study and meeting spaces available specifically for graduate students on the Boston Health Sciences Campus in both the M&V Building at 136 Harrison and in the Medical Education Building at 145 Harrison Street.

 Clinical Skills and Simulation Center